-Project status: on-going
+Project status: concluded

 The research allowed the identification of the main stages that mark the generative processes for community enterprises through the in-depth examination of case studies from around the country, and the collection of regulatory instruments and intervention programmes that aim to recognize and support the development of community enterprises, whether at a micro (municipality), meso (province, region) or macro (country) level.
-Lastly, a tool was developed for surveying community enterprises in order to recognize and bring to light a sector that is still mostly in the embryonic stage.
+A tool was then developed for surveying community enterprises in order to recognize and bring to light a sector that is still mostly in the embryonic stage.

 Zandonai, F., with contributions from Luca Tricarico, Verso la cooperativa di comunità.
 Buone pratiche per un percorso di institution building, research report.